-"Broke down?" echoed Laura.
-"In a manner of speaking, yes..." nodded Millicent.
+"In a manner of speaking, yes-" nodded Millicent.
 "Broke down and got sentimental, I mean.
-He said...
-I'd just been asking him about whether you'd like Hollywood...
-'Laura will stick any place, as long os it's to my advantage'"

-"Coh, I will," sighed Laura.
+He said-I'd just been asking him about I'd just been asking him about whether you'd like Hollywood- 'Laura will stick any place, as long "Oh, I will," sighed Laura.
 "Leave me finish, woman!" chided Millicent.
-"Kelton went on to say, We belong together, Laura and I- where I go, she goes.
+"Kelton went on to say, Millicent.
+"Kelton went on to say, 'We belong together, Laura and I-where I go, she goes.
 But if she balked at Hollywood, pictures would be out!'
 I call that the perfect tribute after twenty years."
 "So do I," responded Laura.
 "Thank you for telling me, Millie."
-Her voice you for telling me, Millie."
 Her voice took on a startled quality-"Thank you very much for telling me!"

-$T{Mart}^{HE}\ rest of the way to the Radio Mart the two women talked blithely of such matters as trousseaux$ and apartments, and Laura promised to come back from Hollywood-if necessary-for the wedding, and Millie squeezed her arm rapturously.
-And then they were at the doorway of the vast building where voices and emo-tions were mede cortine necessaryvast building where voices and emo-tions were made captive and sent out across billowing miles of space, and the two men who had been idling in the background caught up.
-"Been gossiping?" asked Kelton, and Millicent nodded sagely- "Just that," she said.
+THE rest of the way to the Radio Mart the two women talked blithely of such matters as trousseaux and apartments, and Laura promised to come back from Hollywood-if necessary-for the wedding, and Millie squeezed her arm rapturously.
+And then they were at the doorway of the vast building where voices and emotions were made captive and sent out across billowing miles of space, and the two men who had been idling "Been gossiping?" asked Kelton, and Millicent nodded sagely- "Just that," she said.
 "Laura, come upstairs and hear your beau and me do our stuff.
-You can sit in the condo our stuff.
 You can sit in the con-trol room with Hal and the engineer."

-trol room with Hal and the engineer."
 Laura shook her head in its smart, doll-sized Paris hat.
-"No," she laughed, "Tve seen my husband do his stuff before-it's no treat to me . . .
-I'll sit with Hal when you have your dress rehearsal . .."
+"No," she laughed, "I've seen my husband do his stuff before-it's no treat to me . . .
+I'll sit with Hal when you have your dress rehearsal . . ."
 She turned to Kelton- "Do you mind, dear, if I hop in a cab and go home?" she queried.
-"This has been a big day and I'm tired."
-"Nobody'd ever guess you were queried.
-"This has been a big day and I'm tired."
-"Nobody'd ever guess you were tired," Hallam Ford told her admir-ingly.
+"This has been a big day and I'm tired." and I'm tired.' and I'm tired."
+"Nobody'd ever guess you were tired," Hallam Ford told her admiringly.
 "Any time I get to feeling that Kelton is a contemporary of mine, I only have to glance at you and I know I'm goofy."
 Kelton slapped his director on the back.
 "You said a mouthful, old man," he grinned.
-"I never have to consult the calendar or the mirror to see how old I am...
+"I never have to consult the calendar or the mirror to consult the calendar or the mirror to see how old I am . .
 All I have to do is look at Laura.
 They'll be giving her a screen test, one of these days."
-All the way from the Radio Mart to

 All the way from the Radio Mart to her apartment, Laura Stokes cried softly and steadily into a small chiffon handkerchief.

 Kelton didn't get home until after eleven.
 Merle Ray had been fractiously adult-her domestic troubles had rubbed some of the jitterbug fluff from her personality.
 Kelton's scene with her had been far more difficult to handle than his longer scene with Millicent Barry.
-But even though he was fagged, Kelton retained his veneer of jourtimes. of jauntiness.
-His hat was on one side and his shoulders swung back as he fitted his key into the lock and
+But even though he was fagged, Kelton retained his veneer of jauntiness.
+His hat was on one side and his shoulders swung back as he fitted his key into the lock and What a Baby dreams about..